ecomclub/ecomplus-store-template/README.md

 <div class="_ecom-store" data-ecom-store="100">
 ```

-It's useful if the template is designed for one specific store only.
+It's useful if the template is designed for one specific store only or
+if you want to work with multiple stores in the same storefront.

 ### Specifying language
 If you don't want to use the store default language,